olnayoung/TopicModeling/README.md

 * Latent Dirichlet Allocation (LDA)

-Presume with the probability that the word exists in *the topic* and teh probability that *the topic* exists in the document.
+Get topic from the probability that the word exists in *the topic* and the probability that *the topic* exists in the document.

+* Dynamic Topic Model (DTM)

+*The Nth topic in year Y* has to be similar with *the Nth topic in year (Y+1)*